vrajgautam/php-crud/README.md

-# php-crud this is my first successful php crud project
+this is my first successful php crud project it is very basic. but helped me build the foundation of php and its functionalities